kt3k/lepont/README.md

   Current Version: v0.11.3
 </p>

-> Sous le pont Mirabeau coule la Seine et nos amours -- Guillaume Apollinaire
+> Sous **le pont** Mirabeau coule la Seine et nos amours -- Guillaume Apollinaire

+Note: `LePont` (le pont) means "the bridge" in French.

-You can bridge the webview and react-native by using this libary.
-You can consider this module as PhoneGap (Cordova) on top of react-native.
+You can bridge the webview and react-native by using `lepont`.
+You can consider `lepont` as PhoneGap (Cordova) on top of react-native.

-See [this article](https://medium.com/@caphun/react-native-load-local-static-site-inside-webview-2b93eb1c4225) for how to bundle the static web assets in your react-native apps.
+React Native already have large swathe of library ecosystem.
+You can leverage its power from browser by using `lepont` 👍

 # Usage